 Shimla.
 Walk eastward along The Mall towards Christ Church.
 The Gaiety Theatre was built in 1887 as the original Town Hall.
 The Gothic building has been the centre of Shimla’s social life for over a century.
 The tower of Christ Church (1857) dominates Shimla’s skyline from the Ridge, above the town.
 Time for independent exploration in the afternoon.

 Delhi.
-Car transfers to Delhi airport can be arranged for your onward journey.
+Car transfers to Delhi airport are arranged for your onward journey.

 Price – per person

-Arrival and departure airport car transfers; domestic flights with Jet Airways: Delhi to Amritsar and with IndiGo Airlines: Chandigarh to Delhi; travel by private air-conditioned coach, people carriers and one journey by train from Kalka to Kandaghat (near Shimla); accommodation and meals as described below, all admissions; all tips; the services of the lecturer, tour manager and local guides.
+Arrival and departure airport car transfers; flights with AirIndia: Delhi to Amritsar (Airbus 321) and with Vistara: Chandigarh to Delhi (Airbus 320); travel by private coach, people carriers and one journey by train from Kalka to Kandaghat (near Shimla); hotel accommodation as described below; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

-Breakfasts, 9 lunches (including 1 packed lunch), and 8 dinners with wine or beer, water, coffee, tea.
+Breakfasts; 10 lunches (including 1 packed lunch) and 8 dinners with beer, water, soft drinks and coffee at lunch plus wine at dinner.

-International flights from London to Delhi are not included in the price of the tour.
-We will send the recommended flight options when they come into range (by April 2018) and ask that you make your own flight reservation.
+Flights from London to Delhi are not included in the price of the tour.
+We will send the recommended flight options when they are available to book in April 2020, and ask that you make your own flight reservation.

 Taj Mahal Hotel, New Delhi: a modern and comfortable hotel with an attractive garden and swimming pool.
-The hotel is well-situated in the heart of Lutyens’s Delhi and caters for both the business and leisure traveller.
-Taj Swarna, Amritsar: A 5-star contemporary hotel opened in January 2017 in the centre of Amritsar.
+The hotel is well-situated in the heart of Lutyens’s Delhi.
+Taj Swarna, Amritsar: a 5-star contemporary hotel in the centre of Amritsar.
 Taj Chandigarh, Chandigarh: a modern 5-star hotel with elegantly furnished and well-appointed rooms.
-The Oberoi Cecil, Shimla: a landmark 19th-century 5-star heritage hotel converted into a luxury hotel in the 1930s.
+The Oberoi Cecil, Shimla: a landmark 19th-century, heritage hotel, now rated 5-star.
+Single rooms throughout are doubles for sole use.

-There is a lengthy train journey during which facilities are limited and may be of poor quality.
+There is a 3-hour train journey during which facilities are limited and may be of poor quality.
+There are two coach journeys of 4 hours or more.
 Most sites have some shade but the Indian sun is strong, even in the cooler seasons.

 Average distance by coach per day: 33 miles.